Is Your Website Accessible to People with Disabilities?

 Almost 20 percent of North Americans have a disability that may affect the way they experience your website.
 This can interfere with their ability to navigate your site, consume your content, fill out a form, or make a purchase.

-And as the population ages, more of your web visitors will suffer declining sight, hearing, and mobility that will affect their experience on your site.
+And as the population ages, more of your web visitors will suffer declining sight, hearing, and mobility which will affect their experience on your site.

 Having an accessible website is now the law in many places, and in the next several years, accessibility legislation will become more stringent.